🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-sparàre : to shoot
+sparare : to shoot

 spa||re : (accento grave)

-Indicative mood (Indicativo) of the verb sparàre
+indicativo sparare.
+Indicative mood of the verb sparare

 Tempo semplice